 The Children’s Garden: The Older Preschool class learns all about growing vegetables and flowers by planting, watering, weeding, cultivating and harvesting the organic Children’s Garden.
-Last year, the children enjoyed growing sunflowers, lettuce, tomatoes, beans and pumpkins, among other plants.
+The children enjoy growing sunflowers, lettuce, tomatoes, beans and pumpkins, among other plants.
 In addition, preschoolers learn about ecology and composting through their gardening experience.

 Week of the Young Child: During this special week in April, we join others nationwide in celebrating the wonder and joy of childhood, and in promoting the importance of valuing, supporting and caring for the children in our world.
-At the Family Development Center, our children enjoy special activities throughout the week, including guest storytellers or performers, a musical celebration including an all-school sing-along, Crazy Hat Day or Pajama Day, and more.
+At the Family Development Center, our children enjoy a special activity such as a guest storyteller.

 The Bike Rodeo: In the summer, campus Public Safety officers conduct a Bike Rodeo at the Family Development Center.
 Children are welcome to bring their tricycles and bicycles to school, where a simple obstacle course is set up for children to ride.
 Officers share information with children about bike safety and the importance of wearing a helmet.

-Fire Safety Month: Since October is Fire Safety Month, we take this opportunity to have the Fire Department visit our Center in a fire truck.
-This creates a wonderful opportunity for children to learn about fire safety, meet the Firemen and see the workings of a fire truck up close.
+Fire Safety Month: Since October is Fire Safety Month, we take this opportunity to have local firefighters visit our Center in a fire truck.
+This creates a wonderful opportunity for children to learn about fire safety, meet the firemen and see the workings of a fire truck up close.

 Mud Day: Every summer, as the temperature goes up, our Center children and staff cool down with a very messy mud day.
 Children delight at the chance to play and stomp in the mud, create mud pies, cakes and other mud treats.
 This day is a special joy to observe as it is filled with gleeful smiles and squeals of pleasure from all who participate.